‘World War Z’ Will Veer From the Novel

 The film adaptation of Max Brooks

 ' popular novel World War Z: An Oral History of the Zombie War

 has a release date and a plot synopsis.
 The film will compete (as it stands) with Disney's Lone Ranger

-“World War Z is a collection of individual accounts in the form of first-person anecdote.
+Here's Wikipedia's summary of the book:"World War Z is a collection of individual accounts in the form of first-person anecdote.
 Brooks plays the role of an agent of the United Nations Postwar Commission who published the report a decade after the Zombie War.
 The United Nations left out much of his work from the official report, choosing to focus on facts and figures from the war rather than the individual stories that form the bulk of Brooks' novel.
 The interviews chart a decade-long war against zombies from the view point of many different people of various nationalities.
 The personal accounts also describe the changing religious, geo-political, and environmental aftermath of the Zombie War."

-“The story revolves around United Nations employee Gerry Lane (Pitt), who traverses the world in a race against time to stop the Zombie pandemic that is toppling armies and governments and threatening to decimate humanity itself.
+With that documentary/memoir-like description, it would make sense for the film to take some liberties, but it appears to have emptied the liberty vault:"The story revolves around United Nations employee Gerry Lane (Pitt), who traverses the world in a race against time to stop the Zombie pandemic that is toppling armies and governments and threatening to decimate humanity itself.
 Enos plays Gerry’s wife Karen Lane; Kertesz is his comrade in arms, Segen."

 is fighting a "Zombie pandemic" as it's happening, whereas the book has a reflective tone dealing with the aftermath.

 For those who've read the book, does the film appear to have gone too far in making changes?